Harekrushna Mahatab

-Harekrushna Mahatab (21 November 1899 – 2 January 1987) was the leader of the Indian National Congress, a notable figure in the Indian independence movement and the Chief Minister of Odisha from 1946 to 1950 and again from 1956 to 1961.
+Harekrushna Mahatab (born Harekrushna Das, 21 November 1899 – 2 January 1987) was a leader of the Indian National Congress, a notable figure in the Indian independence movement and the Chief Minister of Odisha from 1946 to 1950 and from 1956 to 1961.
 He was popularly known by the sobriquet "Utkal Keshari".

 Early life

-Harekrushna Mahtab was born at Agarpada village in Bhadrak district of Odisha.
-He was born to Krushna Charan Das and Tohapha Debi in an aristocratic Khandayat family.
+Harekrushna Mahtab was born at Agarpada village in Bhadrak district of Odisha to Krushna Charan Das and Tohapha Debi in an aristocratic Kshatriya family.
+He was adopted by his maternal grandfather Jaganath Mahtab, a zamindar of Agarpada.
 After passing his matriculation examination from Bhadrak High School, he joined Ravenshaw College, Cuttack but left his studies in 1921 to join the independence movement.

 Political career

 In 1922, Mahatab was imprisoned and charged with sedition.
 He was the Chairman of Balasore District Board from 1924 to 1928.
-He became the member of Bihar and Odisha Council in 1924.
+He became a member of Bihar and Odisha Council in 1924.
 He joined the Salt Satyagraha movement and was imprisoned again in 1930.
-He was elected as the General Officer Commanding of Congress Sevadal for the AICC session at Puri in 1932 and he was arrested when the party was banned.
+He was elected as the General Officer Commanding of Congress Sevadal for the AICC session at Puri in 1932 and was arrested when the party was banned.
 He participated in the movement against untouchability in 1934 and opened his ancestral temple to all for the first time in Odisha.
 Later, he started Gandhi Karma Mandir at Agarpada.
 He was the President of Utkal Pradesh Congress Committee from 1930 to 1931 and again in 1937.
 He was nominated to the Congress Working Committee by Subhas Chandra Bose in 1938 and continued till 1946 and again from 1946 to 1950.
 He was the President of State Peoples' Enquiry Committee in 1938 and recommended cancellation of Sanada of the rulers and merger of the erstwhile princely states with Odisha Province.
 He participated in the Quit India Movement in 1942 and was imprisoned from 1942 to 1945.

 Mahatab was the first Chief Minister of Odisha from 23 April 1946 to 12 May 1950.
 He was the Union Minister of Commerce and Industry from 1950 to 1952.
 He became the secretary general of the Congress Parliamentary Party in 1952.
 He was the Governor of Bombay from 1955 to 1956.
 After resigning from Governorship in 1956, he again became the Chief Minister of Odisha from 1956 to 1960.
-During his tenures as the Chief Minister, he played significant role in the merger and integration of former princely states, shifting of the capital from Cuttack to Bhubaneshwar and the sanction and construction of the multi-purpose Hirakud Dam Project.
+During his tenures as the Chief Minister, he played a significant role in the merger and integration of former princely states, shifting of the capital from Cuttack to Bhubaneshwar and the sanction and construction of the multi-purpose Hirakud Dam Project.
 He was elected to the Lok Sabha in 1962 from Angul and became the vice-president of the Indian National Congress in 1966.
 In 1966, he resigned from the Congress and led the Orissa Jana Congress.
 He was elected to the Odisha Legislative Assembly in 1967, 1971 and 1974.
 He was imprisoned in 1976 for protesting against the Emergency.